skoolkid/skoolkit/sphinx/source/asm.rst

 * ``val1``, ``val2`` etc. are the values to keep; if none are specified, all values are kept

+In HTML mode, the ``@keep`` directive also prevents the operand from being hyperlinked.

 For example::

   @keep